ridunoff/Quick-Draw-CNN/README.md

  <p align="center">Open Book (Left); Closed Book (Right)<p>

-One consideration was that people can interpret a book to be draw as either an open book or a closed book.
+One consideration was that people can interpret a book to be drawn as either an open book or a closed book.
 The CNN should be able to understand both interpretations.

 <p align="center"><img src="images/differentEmojis.png" width="300"></p>
 <p align="center">Apple Emoji (Left); Google Emoji (Right)</p>

 Another consideration was that operating systems can vary in the way they represent emojis (Apple vs Google emoji Keyboards).
-These differences are converging however some discrepencies still remain.
+These differences are converging; however, some discrepencies still remain.

 Since our product would be more of a novelty feature of a phone's keyboard, it would be fine with a non-perfect level of accuracy.
 The stakeholders would be people who are new and unfamiliar with the emoji keyboard, so adults that are new to technology, but also good at drawing.
-One risk of our algorithm not working properly would be frustration of sadi adults with needing to scroll through the enrire emoji keyboard to find the emoji they are looking for.
+One risk of our algorithm not working properly would be frustration of adults with needing to scroll through the entire emoji keyboard to find the emoji they are looking for.

 ## The Data